gonzalo-munillag/Benchmarking_Differential_Privacy_Analytics_Libraries/Time_and_Memory_calculation/README.md

-### Time and Memory Calcualtion of Differential Privacy Libraries
+### Execution time and memory consumption measuring of the selected differential privacy libraries

 ** Run `dataset_generation.py` to create datasets

 (line 21: make sure to specify path where you want to save all 7 synthetic datasets.)

-Step 1: extract `micro.zip`
+Step 1: unzip `micro.zip`

 Step 2: open python folder and read `README.md`.